tafli/MeritServer/README.md

 - `merit.userFile`: File path where the user data is save.
 - `merit.transactionFile`: File path where the transaction data is saved.

+## Security
+There is a simple security built into MeritServer.
+Request are authorized using a query parameter `auth` with a generated key.
+The key itself is generated on creating a team or user and is shown only after creation.

+Each request has its level (Team, User) at the start of its description.

+The authorization levels are:
+- **MeritServer**: With this key, everything is allowed.
+This is THE master key and is stored on configuration level.
+- **Team**: This is the team key.
+With it, all team related actions like add user or payday is possible.
+- **User**: This key is used to give merits or to request current merit status of the team.

 ## API Reference

 ### Teams